brnrd/vegetalope/src/pages/write/shy-bairns-get-nowt.md

 layout: ../../layouts/Article.astro
 pubDate: '2026-02-09'
 ---

-There is an old line:
+Jesus says in the Gospel of Matthew 7:7:
-> Ask and you shall receive.
+> ask and you shall receive.

-It comes from the Gospel of Matthew (7:7), where it is paired with "seek and you shall find and knock and the door shall be opened".
-In context, it is not a promise of reward, but an invitation to act: nothing is given to those who do not ask.
+The phrase appears alongside “seek and you shall find” and “knock and the door shall be opened”.
+In context, it is not a promise of reward.
+It is a statement about action.
+Nothing is given if nothing is asked.

-It’s usually presented as a moral or spiritual idea.
-But in practice, it’s much more concrete than that.
-At work, at home, and in life more broadly, many outcomes simply never happen because they were never clearly asked for.
+We often treat this as a spiritual idea, but it applies very concretely to everyday life.
+At work, at home, and in relationships, many outcomes never happen simply because they were never clearly requested.

-Another saying in Scotland puts it more bluntly:
+There is a Scottish saying that expresses the same idea more bluntly:
 > Shy bairns get nowt.

-Shy children get nothing, if you don't ask, you don't get.
+Shy children get nothing.
+If you do not ask, you should not expect to receive.

-## Asking is a prerequisite, not a guarantee

-Asking does not mean demanding.
-It does not mean entitlement.
-And it does not guarantee a yes.

-What it does is make change possible.
+## Doing comes before asking, most of the time

+In professional settings, asking only works when it follows action.

+You don’t ask for more scope before showing you can handle it.
+You don’t ask for trust before behaving in a trustworthy way.
+You don’t ask for a promotion before already operating at the next level.

+Action creates credibility.
+Asking makes that credibility visible.

+But there is an important exception.
+Sometimes, you cannot act until you are given the opportunity to do so.
+Scope does not always present itself on its own.
+In those cases, the first thing to ask for is not a title or a reward, but a chance.

-A promotion.
+A chance to try.
-A change of scope.
-More responsibility.
-Less responsibility.
+A chance to own a problem.
-A move to a different team.
+A chance to operate at a slightly higher level.
-A salary adjustment.

-None of these happen reliably by waiting, hoping, or doing good work in silence.
-Systems do not infer intent.
-People do not read minds.

-If something matters to you, it has to be expressed.

-## Being proactive about your own trajectory
+That ask is not premature.
+It is what makes action possible.

+## Do.
+Then ask.
+Or ask to do.

-Careers stall most often not because of lack of talent, but because of lack of explicit direction.
+Careers most often stall not because of lack of ability, but because direction remains implicit.
+People do the work, but never connect it to what they want next.
+Or they wait for opportunities that never come.

-People stay stuck in roles where they can’t shine, not because there is no alternative, but because no one was told that they wanted one.
-Or because they assumed someone else would notice.

 Your manager has a view of the organisation.
-You have a view of yourself.

-Those two views only align if they are put on the table.
+You have a view of your own trajectory.
+Those two only align through conversation, once intentions are explicit.

-This sometimes means talking beyond your direct line manager.
-Not as politics, but as exploration.
-Understanding where needs exist, where your skills might fit, and what paths are realistically available.
+Sometimes this means talking beyond your direct line manager, not as politics, but as exploration.
+Understanding where needs exist, where opportunities could be created, and where you are willing to step in.

-Movement rarely starts with permission.
-It starts with a conversation.

-## Promotions and compensation are conversations too

-Promotions and salary raises are often framed as things that happen to you.

-Sometimes they do.
-Often they don’t.

-The uncomfortable truth is that organisations respond to risk and incentives.
-The cost of losing someone who performs and creates leverage is frequently higher than the cost of keeping them well-aligned and fairly compensated.

-That equation only works in your favour if your intentions are visible.
+The same logic applies to promotions and compensation.
+Organisations respond to risk and incentives.
+The cost of losing someone who creates leverage is often higher than the cost of keeping them aligned and fairly compensated.
+That equation only works when contribution is visible and intent is known.

-Asking does not weaken your position.
-Silence usually does.

-## This applies outside of work as well

-The same pattern exists at home.

-Needs that are not expressed turn into frustration.
-Desires that are not voiced turn into resentment.
-Assumptions replace clarity.

-Asking is not selfish.
-It is a form of respect.
-It gives the other side something concrete to respond to instead of guessing.

-## Ask.
-Then do.

-Asking alone is not enough.

-You ask, and you act in ways that make the ask coherent.
-You ask for scope, and you grow into it.
-You ask for trust, and you behave accordingly.
-You ask for change, and you participate in making it work.

-This is not transactional.
-It’s directional.
+So the sequence matters, but it is flexible.

+Do the work when you can.
+Ask for the opportunity when you can’t.
-Ask, clearly and honestly.
+Then ask, clearly and honestly, for what comes next.
-Then do the work that makes the answer obvious.

-Because in the end, the old sayings hold for a reason.

 Ask and you shall receive.
-And shy bairns get naught.
+Shy bairns get nowt.